 1. Itemized Rental Property Move-in Checklist

-By recording the condition of each room at the start of the lease, landlords will be able to tell if any damage has been caused by the tenant.
+By recording the condition of each room at the start of the lease, you’ll be able to tell if any damage has been caused by the tenant.

-When conducting a move-out property inspection, you should bring along the move-in checklist you filled out at the start of the lease.
+When conducting a move-out rental property inspection, bring along the move-in checklist you filled out at the start of the lease.
 The inspection process is basically the same as when your tenant moved in:

 If anything is noticeably different from what you wrote on the move-in checklist, such as scratches on the walls from moving furniture or a broken light fixture, you may be able to withhold some or all of the security deposit in order to pay for the repairs.
 Be sure to keep in mind that units will be exposed to normal wear and tear, and that tenants are only responsible for significant damage.

-3. Routine Inspection
+3. Routine Rental Property Inspection Checklist

 Be sure to give your tenant advance notice so they may be present for the inspection if they wish, though their presence is not as essential as it is for a move-out or move-in inspection.

 Routine inspections do not need to be as thorough as move-out or move-in inspections.
 Landlords may still wish to bring along their move-in checklist as a reference, but this type of inspection is more useful for keeping a handle on any major repairs or cleanliness issues.

-Landlords should visit their properties at least once every two weeks to make sure nothing is amiss.
+Nearby landlords should visit their properties at least once every two weeks to make sure nothing is amiss.
 If you notice any damages outside the units or potentially worrying behavior on a drive-by inspection, that may be a good indication that it’s time for a routine inspection.